-DISTRIBUTION CASES: IN-COUNTY VS OUT-OF-COUNTY
+DISTRIBUTION OF CASES: IN-COUNTY VS OUT-OF-COUNTY

 The Pathology Division serves as a resource to other counties in the state of Kansas.
-In 2010, 37.2% of the autopsy cases were preformed for other counties [Figure 2].
+In 2011, 35% of the examinations were performed for other counties [Figure 2].
 There has been a steady rise in both in and out of county cases.